hlissner/lb6-actions/README.md

 Scripts to make [launchbar 6](http://obdev.at/products/launchbar) do my bidding.
 Brewed myself or juryrigged from old applescripts.

+I made these for my own purposes.
+If you use them and have problems, let me know.

 To install:

 * Use "download ZIP" link on the sidebar